 BEFORE THE BOARD OF COMMISSIONERSFOR MARION COUNTY, OREGON

-In the matter of adopting a resolution establishing )transportation system development charges within )the unincorporated urban growth boundary areas )of the cities of Salem and Keizer )
+In the matter of adopting a resolution )establishing parks and recreation charges )within the unincorporated areas of Marion County )

-This matter came before the Marion County Board of Commissioners at a public meeting on July 16, 1997, to consider establishing transportation system development charges within the unincorporated urban growth areas of the cities of Salem and Keizer; and
+This matter came before the Marion County Board of Commissioners at a public meeting on November 25, 1998, to consider establishing parks and recreation system development charges within the unincorporated areas of Marion County; and

-WHEREAS, ORS Chapter 223 authorizes governmental units to establish transportation system development charges; and
+WHEREAS, ORS Chapter 223 authorizes governmental units to establish parks system development charges; and

-WHEREAS, the Board of County Commissioners has determined that it is in the public interest to provide for capital facilities through the use of system development charges; and
+WHEREAS, the Board of County Commissioners has determined that it is in the public interest to provide for parks facilities through the use of system development charges; and

 WHEREAS, system development charges are charges incurred upon the decision to develop property at a specific use, density and/or intensity, and the incurred charge equals, or is less than the actual cost of providing public facilities commensurate with the needs of the chosen use, density, and/or intensity; and